jasdips/bulk-rdap/draft-nro-bulk-rdap.md

 ## Changes from 00 to 01

-* A bulk data response now comprises a metadata object followed by newline-separated RDAP data objects.
+* A bulk data response now comprises a metadata JSON object followed by newline-separated RDAP data objects.
 * Updated the metadata object definition to include the "extensionId", "versionId" (in lieu of "serial"), "producer", "productionDate", and "objectCount" fields.
 * Each RDAP data object now has its own "rdapConformance" member to indicate the RDAP extensions used for its construction.
 * Clarified requirements for the data objects to help clients consume bulk data consistently across all the RIRs.
-* No more mention of FTP since the HTTPS scheme is now a must.
+* No more mention of FTP since the HTTPS scheme is now a must for the Bulk RDAP.
 * Can now get bulk data for all the RDAP object classes an RIR supports.
 * Clarified available content types for the bulk data and identified the preferred one.
 * Updated the Operational Considerations section for out-of-band JWK distribution and off-line, daily generation of bulk